rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

 }
    ```

+<a name="InvokeByMaven"></a>

+## Invoke by Maven

 Use the Selenium driver as a Maven task.

+### Maven Surefire plugin

-If you want to launch only a subset of unit tests, you can use the Maven surefire plugin.
+To launch only a subset of unit tests, add and use the Maven surefire plugin.

-You will need to include the following plugin in your pom.xml :
+1. First, include this in your pom.xml :

    ```
 <plugin>